xueyulinn/loong-express/README.md

 ## Introduction

-This project is a restaurant management system for my aunt who owns loong-express.
+Loong-express is a restaurant management system that provides order tracking, menue editing and staff management for managers and food ordering for customers.

 ### Project preview